-The American English Academy uses a standardized test published by Pearson to measure progress and level of achievement.
+The independent tasks assess speaking, listening, and writing skills, the final exam assesses grammar, vocabulary and reading skills.
+The American English Academy uses a standardized test published by National Geographic to measure progress and level of achievement.

 In our TOEFL preparation program, students will participate in sample TOEFL exams to measure their progress during their program and to demonstrate achievement at the end of their course.